Buck 110 Folding Hunter Pocket Knife Review

 The only people I could imagine who WOULDN’T benefit from the 110 are those who’s ONLY concern is modern urban efficiency.

 Obviously, if you’re only into sleek and stylish modern folders, this knife is a big stretch.
 However, I still support what I said: Everyone should own one… regardless of your style.

 This knife is oldschool, clunky and impractical.
 That being said, I still hold the opinion that everyone needs to own at least one.

 While it’s certainly no high-tech folder, it’s still drop-dead gorgeous, reliable, durable and constructed with the highest-quality materials.
 I mean, there’s a REASON this is the most famous knife in America.
 Nuff said.

 So the first time I ever saw a Buck 110, I immediately became obsessed with its rustic charm and fell under its spell.
 Hard.

-I was only a 10 curious year old wandering aimlessly through the woods when I spotted a shiny metal object glimmering on the forest floor.
+I was only a curious 10 year old wandering aimlessly through the woods one day when I spotted a shiny metal object glimmering on the forest floor.